Aventura (band): Musical style

-While the group uses many genres in their music, they are mostly a Bachata band.
-Unlike traditional bachata artists, Aventura uses American genres like R&B, Pop, Hip Hop, Rap, Reggae and Rock mixed with their Bachata songs.
+While the group uses many genres in their music, they are mostly a bachata band.
+Unlike traditional bachata artists, Aventura uses other genres like R&B, pop, hip-hop, reggae and rock mixed with their bachata songs.
 Anthony innovated bachata with fresh lyrics that incorporated songs with different themes, instead of just singing about heartbreak.
 Lenny innovated bachata guitar with his use of electric guitars.
-He also innovated the tone of bachata guitar by adding guitar effects such as wah, phaser, distortion, tremolo, and harmonizer.
+He also innovated the tone of bachata guitar by adding guitar effects such as the wah, phaser, distortion, tremolo, and harmonizer.
 Max innovated the bachata bass with his use of bass techniques such as slapping and bass slides.
 Max incorporated a lot of rock bass riffs into bachata.
-They are the creators of the urban style of Bachata.
+They are the creators of the urban style of bachata.
 As Los Tinellers, they started off as a traditional bachata group.
 In the late 1990s, they would re-invent themselves as Aventura and started to add a more Americanized style to the genre.